NiGhTTraX/ts-monorepo/README.md

 If you're looking for the project references solution checkout the [`project-references`](https://github.com/NiGhTTraX/lerna-ts/tree/project-references) branch.

-## Examples
+## Repo structure

+### Publishable packages

+The [`packages`](packages) folder contains examples of packages you would usually end up publishing to `npm`.
+Therefore, the configs and build process are tailored to producing publishable artifacts that will depend on other packages from the monorepo.

+### Frameworks and tools integrations

-This repo contains full examples of integrating with other tools and frameworks that need to be made aware that they're working with a monorepo.
-You can find each example in the `examples/` folder.
+The [`examples`](examples) folder contains examples of integrating with frameworks and tools that need to be configured for monorepos.
+The configs and build process will produce/execute a single artifact that will bundle up all necessary packages from the monorepo.

-### ts-node
+#### ts-node

 Use [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) to resolve the path aliases at runtime: